scarv/lwise/doc/romulus/design.md

   }
   ```

-- define various look-up tables:
+- define the look-up tables
   `SBOX_ENC`
   and
-  `SBOX_DEC`,
+  `SBOX_DEC`
-  for example, are the 8-bit Skinny encryption and decryption S-boxes.
+  to be the Skinny encryption and decryption S-boxes

 <!--- -------------------------------------------------------------------- --->